kirillsaidov/prisma/README.md

 ---

 ## Goals
-Most libraries forget about the user, leaving him wondering in dark and making libraries frustrating to install, use and package.
+Most libraries forget about the user side of things, leaving him wondering in the dark and making it frustrating to install, use and package a library.
 Thus, installing Prisma should be simple, using it should feel intuitive and packaging the library self-explanatory, aided with sufficient documentation.

 Moreover, the library should be lightweight, available for embedded usage and cross-platform, implementing only the necessary features mainly for CPU execution.